310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_2.md

 {% img /img/es/eventstory/submarine/minitalk_chiaki2_1.jpg %}

 {% bubble Chiaki %}
-I heard the Okinawan idols are powerhouses, yet Akatsuki managed to defeat them all with ease… Unbelievable.
+I heard that the Okinawan idols are powerhouses, yet Akatsuki managed to defeat them all with ease… Unbelievable.

-It sounds a bit troubling somehow, but… on the bright side, no problems occurred so far.
+It sounds a bit troubling somehow, but… On the bright side, no problems occurred so far.

 Anyway, it's lunch time now!
-Takamine, make sure you should eat meat and fish too, not just vegetables~♪
+Takamine, make sure that you eat meat and fish too, not just vegetables~♪
 {% endbubble %}

 <div class="minitalk" character="Midori">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Sigh…
+            <em>Sigh…</em>
         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki %}